herman-zamula-teamdev/targetscope/README.md

 # targetscope

-A more detailed specification for *targetscope* entities and predicates is described in the `targetscope <http://alexpreynolds.github.io/targetscope>`_ documentation.
+A more detailed specification for *targetscope* entities and predicates is described in the [API documentation](http://alexpreynolds.github.io/targetscope) documentation.